Angeslab/Process-Journal/index.md

 Focus: This week I explored visual feedback mechanisms using LED lights controlled by the ESP32 to represent emotional states or environmental triggers.

 Technical Progress
-- Programmed LED light patterns (e.g. soft blue for calm, flashing red for stress).
+- Programmed LED light patterns (e.g. soft green for calm, flashing red for stress).
 - Tested brightness, colour, and responsiveness to simulated input.
 - Evaluated the feasibility of integrating LEDs into the bracelet design.

 Reflections: LEDs provided a simple and intuitive feedback method.
 However, I noted challenges with visibility in bright environments and power consumption.
 This experimentation helped clarify the need for a more expressive and integrated display solution.

+LED LIGHTS - GREEN
 <p align="center" style="text-align: center;">
   <img src="images/greenlights.png" alt="LEDs" style="display: block; margin-left: auto; margin-right: auto;"/>
 </p>